limeng12/abs/README.md

 ### Cryptic splice sites and cryptic junctions (.bed)
 `STAR` aligner will output `SJ` files, which is very convient for splice junction analysis.
 So sub-folders that starts with `star` are related to cryptic splice sites.

-Besides `STAR` aligner, I also tried `MapSplice`, which is also a splice-wise aligner and can output files can contain junctions.
+Besides `STAR` aligner, I also tried `MapSplice`, which is also a splice-wise aligner and can output files that contain junctions.
 But I generally got much more junctions using `STAR` than `MapSplice`, and also the speed of `STAR` is much higher than `MapSplice`.

 I also tried splicing-graph based aligner such as `Whippet`.
 The de novo junctions it detected are much lesser than `STAR` and `MapSplice`.
 But it can find de novo alternative splicing events.